Resource Allocation of Federated Learning for the Metaverse with Mobile Augmented Reality: Optimization Problem Formulation

 \subsection{Optimization Problem}

 For our federated learning with augmented reality, the optimization problem is as follows (the meanings of the symbols will be explained below):

-where constraint (\ref{constra:bandwidth}) defines the upper limit of total bandwidth, (\ref{pminpmax}) sets the range of each device's transmission power, (\ref{fminfmax}) is the range of CPU frequency of each device, and (\ref{sminsmax}) gives two choices for the video frame resolution (future work can consider more values).
-Note that $s_n^{min}$ and $s_n^{max}$ are constants.
-In the objective function~(\ref{equa:min}), the total energy consumption $\mathcal{E}$ is given in Eq.~(\ref{equa:total_energ}), while the total delay $\mathcal{T}$ is given in Eq.~(\ref{jzEqT}) and the accuracy function is defined in Eq.~(\ref{func:accuracy_resolution}).
+where constraint (\ref{constra:bandwidth}) defines the upper limit of total bandwidth, (\ref{pminpmax}) sets the range of each device's transmission power, (\ref{fminfmax}) is the range of CPU frequency of each device, and (\ref{sminsmax}) gives $M$ choices for the video frame resolution: $\overline{\text{s}}_{1}, \cdots, \overline{\text{s}}_{M}$ which are constants (the overlined texts and normalized fonts are used to differentiate the constants $\overline{\text{s}}_{m}|_{m=1,\ldots,M}$ from the variables $s_n|_{n=1,\ldots,N}$) and ranked in the ascending order, i.e., $\overline{\text{s}}_{1}$ is the minimum resolution and $\overline{\text{s}}_{M}$ is the maximum resolution.
+In the objective function~(\ref{equa:min}), the total energy consumption $\mathcal{E}$ is given in Eq.~(\ref{equa:total_energ}), and the total delay $\mathcal{T}$ is given in Eq.~(\ref{jzEqT}).
 The weight parameters $w_1$, $w_2$, and $\rho$ are all \mbox{non-negative}, and we enforce $w_1 + w_2 = 1$ without loss of generality.
 For devices in a low-battery condition, we can have $w_1 = 1$ and $w_2 = 0$.
 In contrast, if the system is delay-sensitive, we can choose $w_1 = 0$ and $w_2 = 1$. $\rho$ is the weight parameter of the model accuracy.
 Larger (resp., smaller) $\rho$ means that the system puts more (resp., less) emphasis on the accuracy part.

 \textbf{Reasons for enforcing the accuracy metric $\mathcal{A}$ as $\sum_{n=1}^{N} A_n(s_n)$ and constraining $s_n$ via (\ref{sminsmax}).} The optimization for other variables $B_n,p_n,f_n$ is already quite complex, as shown in our recent conference version~\cite{ICDCS}.
 A complex expression for $\mathcal{A}$ or more value choices for $s_n$ can cause the overall optimization to be intractable.
-Besides, our simple consideration for $\mathcal{A}$ and $s_n$ is the first step.
+Besides, our simple consideration is the first step.
 Future directions include considering more complex $\mathcal{A}$ and more value choices $s_n$.
-We would like to mention that ``$-\rho \sum_{n=1}^{N} A_n(s_n)$'' as a part of the optimization objective function has also been considered in recent work~\cite{liu2018edge,wang2020user} on augmented reality, but~\cite{liu2018edge,wang2020user} are not about federated learning and have simpler optimization problems compared with ours.